 Best time to visit Indonesia – Indonesia Seasons

-Obviously, you want to have great weather when Backpacking Indonesia.
-But if you have a look at the Indonesia map, you can see that the country is huge.
-Therefore, it’s hard to tell which is the right season for your Indonesia travel.
+Obviously, you want to have great weather when Backpacking in Indonesia.
+But if you have a look at the map, you can see that the country is huge, and the best places to visit in Indonesia are spread widely throughout the country.
+Therefore, it’s hard to tell which is the right season for your Indonesian travel.
 Let’s check the main parts of Indonesia.

 General High Season in Indonesia